sanchitdilipjain/aws-budget-and-report/docs/index.md

  - Introduction
       - AWS Budgets Reports allow you to create and send daily, weekly, or monthly reports to monitor the performance of your AWS Budgets..

-  - Create weekly budget report
+  - Create a weekly budget report

-    In this tutorial we will create weekly budget status and configure notifitcation
+    In this tutorial, we will create weekly budget status and configure notification

      1. Under Budgets dashboard, Select on Budgets Reports

-     2. Click Create budget report
+     2. Click Create a budget report
      <img src="images/image11.png" class="inline"/>

      3. Select a report with the below details
         - Report name: WeeklyBudgets
         - Select all budgets
      <img src="images/image12.png" class="inline"/>

      4. Select Configure delivery settings